Skip to content

 tag⚓︎

-Create, list, sign, and push tags across repositories.
+Create, list, and push tags across repositories.
+The command supports three subcommands: create, list, and push.

 Options: